-All this adds up to show what a great decision it was that Downey Jr. suggested his old friend Shane Black to take over the directing reins of the series with this movie.
-I think it’s pretty rare when the 3rd film in a franchise can do something quite as fresh and innovative as this.
+All this adds up to show what a great decision it was that Downey Jr. suggested his old friend Shane Black take over the directing of the series with this movie.
+I think it’s pretty rare when the third film in a franchise can do something quite as fresh and innovative as this.
 Being more a comics admirer than a reader, I think it also displays what I often believe comics can do so well – create a fantastical premise and then show that with gritty reality and counterpoint it with real humour – and that’s absolutely what’s happened here.

 IRON MAN THREE is put together with such freshness, pizzaz and downright boldness by Black that it’s set the bar high for the rest of the blockbusters this year to meet and makes you wish more movies could be this supremely entertaining.
-Two things get special mention – Danny Yount’s gorgeous split-screen, end title sequence, tipping its hat to the comics and matched every frame of the way by Brian Tyler’s catchy, jaunty score is a fitting way to possibly finish off this chapter of Tony Stark’s adventures; and if you want to know who Tony is telling his story to, stay right to the end of the credits and you’ll see.
+Two things get a special mention.
+Danny Yount’s gorgeous split-screen, end title sequence, tipping its hat to the comics and matched every frame of the way by Brian Tyler’s catchy, jaunty score is a fitting way to possibly finish off this chapter of Tony Stark’s adventures; and if you want to know who Tony is telling his story to, stay right to the end of the credits and you’ll see.